BibleResearch/bibleresearch.github.io/content/posts/dealing-with-doubts.md

 - Don't wallow in doubt
 - Don't stay isolated (and don't isolate yourself)
+- With respect to God's word, be (James 1):
+    - quick to listen
+    - slow to speak
-- James 1: With respect to God's word: Be quick to listen, slow to speak, and slow to become angry
+    - slow to become angry
-- Pray like crazy! - Follow the example of David, James 1, Jesus, and the Apostles
+- Pray like crazy! - Follow the example of David, James 1, Jesus, and the Apostles (see also some [thoughts on prayerlessness](https://bible.hightower.space/posts/excuses-for-prayerlessness/))
 - Trust God's sovereignty
 - Address the issues head-on
 - When in doubt, trust the boundaries and means of Grace God has given